Sagar Bhatia | 01 Aug, 2024

 Switch Statement

-A switch case statement is a multi-branched statement which compares the value of a variable to the values specified in the cases.
+A switch case statement is a multi-branched statement that compares the value of a variable to the values specified in the cases.
 Python does not have a switch statement but it can be implemented using other methods, which will be discussed below.

-return "This is Case Zero";
+0: "This is Case Zero",

-return " This is Case Two ";
+print(my_function(2)) # Output: This is Case Two

 The Switch Case Statement